tedaz/Hyper-V-support-for-OpenWrt-Chaos-Calmer/README.md

 There are previous patches for old Kernels but never maintained or merged into the Chaos Calmer.

 Here's my take on adding the Hyper-V patch for the Chaos Calmer (kernel 3.18) based on Ning Ye's source code, https://patchwork.ozlabs.org/patch/431583/.
-Thanks for Ning Ye.
+Thanks for Ning Ye!

 No new sub targets or profiles are created, as long as the target is x86 or x86_64.
 The generic works well or any other profiles.